VoxelDavid/pff/README.md

-### Project Final Farewell (Formerly Island Tycoon): A Roblox Project
+### Project Final Farewell: A Roblox Project
-Project Final Farewell (PFF) is a full recreation of my old game Island Tycoon.
+Project Final Farewell (PFF) is a full recreation of my old game [Island Tycoon](http://www.roblox.com/Island-Tycoon-place?id=15541427).
 It was my most successful game and really bad in terms of design and code.
 Leaving it in it's current state doesn't go it justice.

 Currently I lack motivation and any sort of inspiration to even get this started,